Your portfolio investment entity (PIE) income is treated as income for Working for Families and student loans in certain situations.

 He receives an annual income of $20,000 on that investment.

-George has used the correct prescribed investor rate (PIR) so he has not included the PIE income in his IR3 individual tax return.
+George includes the PIE income in his 2021 IR3 individual tax return.

-He will have to include the PIE income of $20,000 as part of his income for Working for Families and student loans.
+He also has to include the PIE income of $20,000 as part of his income for Working for Families and student loans.